engintron/engintron.com/docs/pages/index.md

-## Welcome to our documentation portal
+## Welcome to the new documentation portal for Engintron

 This is where we document how Engintron works as well as optimization guides for cPanel/WHM.